Weighted Clustering: Partitional Methods

 \subsection{$K$-Means}

-Many popular partitional clustering paradigms, including $k$-means, $k$-median, and min-sum, are weight sensitive.
+Many popular partitional clustering paradigms, including $k$-means (see~\cite{steinley2006k} for a detailed exposition of this popular objective function and related algorithms), $k$-median, and the min-sum objective (\cite{sahni1976p}), are weight sensitive.
 Moreover, these algorithms satisfy a stronger condition.
 By modifying weights, we can make these algorithms separate any set of points.
-We call such algorithms weight-separable.
+We call such algorithms \emph{weight-separable}.